Local Residential Energy Efficiency

 Heating, Ventilation, and Air Conditioning (HVAC) quality installation guidelines have been set by ENERGY STAR and the Air Conditioning Contractors of America to ensure that heating and cooling equipment runs as efficiently as possible.
 Local governments can encourage use of the ENERGY STAR Heating & Air Conditioning Installation Bid Comparison Checklist (PDF)(1 p, 310K, About PDF) to ensure that residential HVAC systems are properly installed.

 To earn the ENERGY STAR, new homes must meet strict guidelines for energy efficiency set by EPA.
-The Technical Resources Web page provides the ENERGY STAR for Homes guidelines.
-The ENERGY STAR for New Homes Best Practices Guide for Sponsors (PDF)(41 pp, 682K, About PDF), designed for utilities and other energy efficiency program sponsors, covers ENERGY STAR for New Homes program design, marketing and implementation, and program design.
+The ENERGY STAR for New Homes Best Practices page is designed for utilities and other energy efficiency program sponsors, and covers ENERGY STAR for New Homes program design, marketing and implementation, and program design.

 ENERGY STAR provides a list of all qualified products and ENERGY STAR specifications in development.